Less than 1 minute video explanation of what it is

-But with Introloop, you can specify 2 time point "Intro Boundary" and "Looping Boundary" in your audio.
+But with Introloop, you can specify 2 time points "Intro Boundary" and "Looping Boundary" in your audio.
 Playing your audio with this plugin will loop back to Intro Boundary when it reaches Looping Boundary, effectively make the section before Intro Boundary an intro section that plays only once and the rest will be looping.

-IntroloopAudio file, think of it as an instruction accompanying your original audio (the normally imported
+IntroloopAudio file.
+Think of it as an instruction accompanying your original audio (the normally imported

 No need to place any special

 GameObject manually on your first/any scene.
 It is a modern asset-based design.
 You can start the play mode from any scene like usual.

-Your original audio file will remains intact, no need to cut it up to 2 files like some other solutions.
+Your original audio file will remains intact.
+There is no need to cut it up to 2 files like some other solutions.
 Updating songs from your composer is as easy as overwriting the audio file.
 As long as the song structure doesn't change, your

 IntroloopAudio will still works.